mouuff/go-rocket-update/README.md

 The updater will list the files and retrieve them the same way for all the providers:

-The directory should contain files with the name: BinaryName-$GOOS-$ARCH.
+The directory should contain files with the name: ExecutableName-$GOOS-$ARCH.

-Example with BinaryName `progname`:
+Example with ExecutableName `progname`:

     progname-windows-386
     progname-darwin-amd64